mmorgan412/mels-full-stack-project/README.md

     Github and Heroku host the site.

-## Unsolved Problems
+## Unsolved Problems or future enhancements

-  Would like to add more functionality to query the database by mountain, difficulty or rating.
+      Would like to add more functionality to query the database by mountain or difficulty.
       I would like to work on my design a little more.
-I'd also split my mountain table out.
+I would also split my mountain table out into a separate table.
+I'd like to make my form fields for adding and editing buttons

   ## Development Process

       After I chose to build a trail tracker I started thinking about my layout and user stories.
       I wanted the user to be able to add trails and retrieve them as well as edit and delete their trails.
       I started with my sign in functionality.
 I worked on getting a nav bar and modals to work for the sign in display.
 I made sure my API worked correctly for sign up / log in / log out and change password.
       From here I moved onto my trails.
 I set up the client first by displaying form fields.
 I created my trails table in my database and then ran through curl scripts for every action to be sure my API and database were working correctly.
 I attempted using handlebars on the front end to get my trails to display.
       I had some trouble getting my trails to update, add or edit appropriately but solved the problem by triggering the get trails button.
+I decided last minute to try to add some search functionality and was able to add a search based on rating by using a GET call and a query to pull back the correct data.
+If I had more time I would add more search functionality.

  ## ERD & Wireframes: https://imgur.com/gallery/iuhmz